onetimesecret/docs.onetimesecret.com/content/3.blog/2024-09-05-constraints.md

 ---
 layout: post
-title: Improved One-Button Secret Sharing
+title: "Data Privacy Regulations: A New Framework for UI Design"
-date: 2024-09-03
+date: 2024-09-05
 authors:
   - name: Delano
     to: https://docs.onetimesecret.com/about
     avatar:
       src: /img/portait-profile-pic-delano-2024.jpeg
+image:
+  src: /img/blog/2024/2024-0905-data-privacy-framework-claude.svg
 badge:
   label: Privacy
 readingTime: 8
-draft: true
 ---

-# Data Privacy Regulations: A New Framework for UI Design

 The current landscape of user interface design faces challenges similar to those of the late 1990s.
-Dial-up speeds, small screens (desktop included),  Today's constraints, however, are not technical limitations but data privacy regulations like GDPR and CCPA.
+Dial-up speeds, small screens (desktop included), and limited browser capabilities were the constraints of that era.
+Today's constraints, however, are not technical limitations but data privacy regulations like GDPR and CCPA.
 These regulations provide an opportunity to improve UI design.

 ## Constraints as Design Drivers